-- Stamford Sport Wheels Co Ltd ("SSW"), which operates two factories manufacturing aluminium alloy wheels; and - Stamford Tires Distributor Co Ltd ("STD"), a wholesaler of tyres and wheels.
+- Stamford Sport Wheels Co.
+Ltd ("SSW"), which operates two factories manufacturing aluminium alloy wheels; and - Stamford Tires Distributor Co.
+Ltd ("STD"), a wholesaler of tyres and wheels.

-Reduced production costs, as well as the stabilisation of

-the Thai Baht improved the profitability of the SSW factory in FY21.
-On a positive note, SSW products continues to enjoy strong demand in South East Asia, particularly in Thailand and Malaysia, as we continue to build on our SSW branding and marketing in the digital space.
-We have approximately 900 dealers for Falken and Sumo Firenza (made in Thailand) tyres, SSW and commercial tyres in our local distribution network.
+Higher production costs, as well as the weakening of the Thai Baht negatively impacted the profitability of the SSW factory in FY2023.
+On a positive note, SSW products continue to enjoy strong demand in South East Asia, particularly in Thailand and Malaysia, as we continue to build on our SSW branding and marketing in the digital space.
+We have approximately 800 dealers for Falken and Sumo Firenza